robert-z/adevinta-pet-project/README.md

 There is some useful information of the frontend team at Schibsted Spain [here](https://confluence.schibsted.io/display/ST/Frontend)

-### How much time do we have to build that project?

-There's not fixed time to build the project but we think that 10 work days are enough to have all the parts that we demand.

-The main idea is to be doing this project with your mentor for the first days.
-And after that, try to work alone on it asking whatever you want to your mentor.

 ### How is the project structured?

 Almost all the Schibsted Spain projects need the following main repositories to work.
 According to that we splitted the learning process in four parts: